 What Are the Signs and Symptoms of HIV?

-In the first few weeks: Between 1 and 4 weeks after someone is infected with the virus, they may have flu-like symptoms that last a week or two.
-It happens because the body is reacting to HIV, and the immune system tries to fight it off.
+In the first few weeks: These first, flu-like symptoms happen because your body is reacting to HIV.
+Your immune system is trying to fight it off.
 The symptoms at this stage can include:

 Keep in mind that even if you have these symptoms, that doesn’t automatically mean you are HIV-positive.
 Many different illnesses can cause these problems.
 Talk to a doctor or an HIV testing facility if you think you might be infected.